jocelyn-ong/jocelyn-ong.github.io-old/_posts/2017-05-08-predicting-loan-approvals.md

 Based on our regression analysis, we find that the purpose of the loan and the employment length of the applicant have the greatest effect on whether a loan is approved.
 The loan amount actually has the smallest impact.
 So it doesn't mean that just because you're borrowing a small amount, you're more likely to have your loan approved.

-We also performed a regression analysis with purpose dummy variables, and found that stating "Other" or "Car" are both quite detrimental to your loan approval.
+We also performed a regression analysis with purpose dummy variables, and found that stating "Car" can be quite detrimental to your loan approval.

 # About the data